cloudmesh-community/hid-sp18-523/paper/paper.md

 functionality through access token.
 Login to Domo instance and click on create new client link under user avatar icon to create client.
 Specify application name and description.
 Choose one or more from Audit, Data, Dashboard and User application scope as applicable.
-We have to be careful while choosing application scope; if application scope is only for accessing data we should only select Data scope else developers will get access to user, audit related information as well.
+One has to be careful while choosing application scope; if application scope is only for accessing data one should only select Data scope else developers will get access to user, audit related information as well.
 Once Client Id and Client Secret is obtained, next step to obtain access token.
 Following request can be made to obtain access token using Id and